coryhouse/switchboard-with-vite-demo/README.md

 SwitchBoard is toolkit for creating custom DevTools and mock APIs for your React app.

-Switchr is toolkit for creating custom DevTools for your React project.

 ## Features

 This project provides 3 key building blocks for creating your own custom DevTools: